The Flaming Lips Fan Guide

 Getting to Kelvingrove Bandstand: Complete Transport Guide

-Navigating your way to the magical sounds of The Flaming Lips at Kelvingrove Bandstand is straightforward, with several excellent transport options available to get you to Glasgow’s vibrant West End.
+Navigating your way to the magical chaos of The Flaming Lips at Kelvingrove Bandstand is straightforward, with Glasgow offering a robust public transport network.

 Food, Drink & Local Recommendations